 During the late 1700’s, he began experimenting with was to preserve food stuffs and discovered that the presence of air led to spoilage.

 While it is actually the combination of heat and lack of air that preserves food safely, Appert wasn’t aware of this.

 This combination of lack of air, protection from sunlight, and heat that led Appert to win France’s prize in 1810.

 He subsequently published a book called The Art of Preserving Animal and Vegetable Substances.

 Tin provided an unbreakable container which served marching Armies much better.
 The British Army and Royal Navy were Donkin’s main customers.

 Soldiers would have to open them with their bayonets or smash them open with rocks.

 The Beginning of Canning Foods in the US

 Robert Ayars introduced the United States to canning the same year as Donkin began experimenting with tin cans.

 By the mid 1800’s, canned food became somewhat of a status symbol of the middle-class households in Europe.

 By the late 1800’s, several wars (namely the Crimean, American Civil war, and the Franco-Prussian war) put canned food into the hands of thousands of soldiers, increasing the demand on these canning factories and allowing them to expand their business.

 If the previous wars hadn’t done enough to expand the canned food industry, World War I sealed the deal.

 Canned Goods on the Bertrand

 The National Food Processors Association tested the food and determined it was still safe to eat – there was no trace of microbial growth.

 These days, canning can extend a food’s shelf life to between one and five years.
 Although, as the Bertrand can attest, potentially a lot longer.

 Retail analysis conclude that when families are financially stressed, they tend to stay in, eat at home, and grow what they eat as a way of saving money.

-Hillsborough Homesteading Canning Recipes
+Hillsborough Homesteading Canning posts